 The Region’s population is generally aging at the same rate as the nation, with the median age rising to 41.4 years over the 2010-2020 period.
 However, certain portions of Appalachia are aging faster than others and the nation as a whole.

-Most of the Region has lost population, with three states – New York, Virginia and West Virginia – experiencing losses exceeding 3%.
-However, South Central and Southern Appalachia have added residents.
-In fact, Southern Appalachia’s growth surpassed the national average, reaching 7.6%.
-Certain counties in Appalachian Georgia grew exponentially, peaking at 38.2%.
+Most of the Region has lost population, with five states – New York, Ohio, Pennsylvania, Virginia, and West Virginia – experiencing losses of at least 3%.
+However, Southern Appalachia has added residents.
+In fact, Southern Appalachia’s growth surpassed the national average, reaching 8.6%.
+Certain counties in Appalachian Georgia grew exponentially, peaking at 14.8%.

-Like the United States as a whole, Appalachia’s population became older between 2010 and 2019.
-The median age of the Region’s population is 41.3 years.
-The aging of the population has come largely at the expense of younger age groups.
-The share of Appalachia’s population under age 18 and the share of adults ages 25 to 64 are both more than a full percentage point lower in mid-2019 than they were in mid-2010.
+Like the United States as a whole, Appalachia’s population became older between 2010 and 2020.
+The median age of the Region’s population is 41.4 years.
+The share of Appalachia’s population under age 18 and the share of adults ages 25 to 64 are both more than a full percentage point lower in mid-2020 than they were in mid-2010.

 Minorities make up a small but growing share of Appalachia’s population.
 The Region’s population is 19.7% minority while the national rate is 40.3%.